admost/AdmostFairAds/README.md

 ## Credits

-Alamofire is owned and maintained by the [Admost Mediation Limited](http://admost.com).
+Admost Fair Ads is owned and maintained by the [Admost Mediation Limited](http://admost.com).

 ## License